 I am a Ph.D. candidate in Sociology and Demography at the University of Pennsylvania.
-My research interests include inequality, family, gender, health, and children & youth.
+Beginning in Fall 2023, I will join NYU Shanghai as an Assistant Professor of Sociology.
+I study family, gender, and inequality with quantitative methods.
 Much of my work adopts a cross-national comparative perspective, with a regional focus on Korea and other East Asian countries.

-My current research agenda encompasses three lines of work.
-The first project focuses on gender dynamics in marriage and family, with a focus on the implications of couples' relative socioeconomic status on their health and marital stability.
-The second line of research investigates issues related to marital formation, dissolution, and re-partnership.
-The third research line examines how children's life chances and lives are gendered and stratified across families and societies.
+I am currently pursuing three lines of work.
+The first project focuses on gender dynamics in marriage and family, with a particular emphasis on the implications of couples' relative socioeconomic status on their health and marital stability.
+The second line of research investigates issues related to marital formation, dissolution, and repartnering.
+The third research line examines how children's life chances and experiences are gendered and stratified across families and societies.
 My work has been published in Social Science & Medicine, Demographic Research, and Population Research and Policy Review.

 Curriculum Vitae [link]